cassidoo/blahg/README.md

 ```

 If you get a remote GraphQL schema error, chances are you need to update TinaCMS, [details here](https://tina.io/docs/introduction/faq#how-do-i-resolve-the-local-graphql-schema-doesnt-match-the-remote-graphql-schema-errors)!

+Note: if you want to edit your RSS feed styles (in `public/rss-styles.xsl`), that does _not_ have hot reloading, so you will have to refresh the page with every change.
+It seems hard-coded, but that's how XSL styles work (you'll see)!

 **Have fun!**